nwo-bridging/nwo-bridging.github.io-old/README.md

-## #BridginG (NWO Digital Society)
+## #BridginG (funded by the NWO Digital Society program)

 Hello!
-This is the project page of our NWO Digital Society project _The future is now: how language use bridges generations online_ ([NWO announcement](https://www.nwo.nl/actueel/nieuws/2020/02/vijf-nieuwe-onderzoeken-naar-de-digitale-samenleving.html))
+This is the project page of our NWO Digital Society project _The future is now: how language use bridges generations online_, 2020-2025.
+See also the [NWO announcement](https://www.nwo.nl/actueel/nieuws/2020/02/vijf-nieuwe-onderzoeken-naar-de-digitale-samenleving.html).

 ### Description